How to Legally Decline a Tenant: Setting Tenant Criteria

 2. Bad credit.
 This suggests they are not financially responsible.
 There are many reasons someone might have poor credit and as such, it is not always a definite no however, it suggests they are not financially responsible.

 4. Have evictions on record.
-There are many reasons that someone might have been through eviction and if a tenant does have a record but is otherwise a great candidate you may want to dig deeper into the reason why they were evicted.
-That being said, tenants with previous eviction history are three times more likely to go through an eviction.
+There are many reasons that someone might have been through eviction.
+If a tenant does have a record but is otherwise a great candidate don’t reject them off-hand.
+Dig a little deeper into the reason they were evicted.

 5. Poor references from prior landlords.
 If you go through the effort of chatting with a previous landlord only to find they have nothing but negative things to say about the tenant this could be a major red flag and a primary reason to reject a tenant’s rental application.